Note: I originally wrote this in 2013 but I’m updating this during the Coronavirus pandemic because more people are presenting online now.

 Webinars are a powerful way to communicate from afar.
-They have opened up many possibilities for marketing, meeting and training.
-If you are not using webinars, you probably should start.
+They have opened up many possibilities for marketing, meetings, and training.
+But only if you do webinars right.

 - Your audience scans the text quickly

-- They then turn their attention to you speaking, but you’re saying the same thing they’ve just heard (because people can read the slide much faster than you can speak it out)
+- They then turn their attention to you speaking, but you’re saying the same thing they’ve just read (because people can read the slide much faster than you can speak it out)

-- So they start multi-tasking — checking their email, checking out other web pagees, doing other work, etc.
+- So they start multi-tasking — checking their email, checking out other web pages, doing other work, etc.

 Well, isn’t that what you do when you watch a webinar like that?